Specialized Services & Training

 Then, we assist by holding monthly meetings to identify targeted goals for the process, discuss collaborator engagement, and workshop logistics.

-After developing a comprehensive list of resources and gaps throughout the critical intervention points, workshop participants brainstorm a list of priorities for action to close those gaps.
+During the cross-systems workshop on Day 1, communities will develop a comprehensive list of resources and gaps throughout the critical intervention points then brainstorm a list of priorities for action to close those gaps.
+Participants will vote on their list of priorities and develop strategic plans for action on Day 2.

 Follow-Up